that-faceless-coder/flashlist3r/README.md

 # thatfacelesscoder

-Flashlist3r is a python program that enumerates subdomains of any given domain.This program gives you access to over 100+ subdomains depending on the domain you are enumerating.Its recommend for Pentesters, Security Researchers and Bug Hunters
+Flashlist3r is a python2 based program that enumerates subdomains of any given domain.This program gives you access to over 100+ subdomains depending on the domain you are enumerating.Its recommend for Pentesters, Security Researchers and Bug Hunters

 git clone https://github.com/that-faceless-coder/flashlist3r.git